East Pasco Adventist Academy

 Grades 1-2

-Susie graduated from Columbia Union College, and is joining our school after teaching for 20 years primarily in public school in Maryland.
+Susie graduated from Columbia Union College, and starting her second year at our school after teaching for 20 years primarily in public school in Maryland.

-She just celebrated her 19th wedding anniversary this summer, and has three beautiful girls.
-Alayna is 16, Caylie is 7, and Zoey is 5.
+She just celebrated her th20 wedding anniversary this summer, and has three beautiful girls.
+Alayna is 17, Caylie is 8, and Zoey is 6.
 She loves her family to the moon and back!

 Her hobbies and interests include reading, cooking, gardening, and DIY projects.